 Practicing is one of the great privileges of being a member of Evergreen Curling Club in Portland, OR.
 Visit the club and have fun training and improving your skills.
 Practice is free with your membership, so take advantage of it!
 With as little as 30 minutes of practice per week you can improve enough to make more shots, win more games and have more fun.
 You just need to find a practice session, use your practice time efficiently and be a good citizen while keeping the ECC facility in top shape.

 Join an Organized Practice Session.
 If the ECC calendar shows that a practice session is scheduled, then read the calendar event for the practice session and see if there will be any empty space during the practice session.
-If so, then contact that practice session’s host or the Practice Coordinator (currently, Bruce Irvin) to request to join the practice.
-Help the practice session host to keep the facility in good shape during the session.
+If so, then contact that practice session’s host to request to join the practice.
+To contact a practice session’s host, look up their contact information in the ECC Membership Directory which can be found online in the members-only area of the ECC website.
+Help the practice session host to keep the facility in good shape during and immediately after the session.

 Organize a Practice Session.
-If the ECC calendar shows that the ice is open, and you want to reserve the ice for practice, then send email to the Practice Coordinator indicating your preferred time and amount of ice (# of sheets) needed.
-The Practice Coordinator will add your session to the calendar.
+If the ECC calendar shows that the ice is open, and you want to reserve the ice for practice, then send email to the Practice Coordinator (currently Bruce Irvin) indicating your preferred time and amount of ice (# of sheets) needed.
+The Practice Coordinator will add your session to the calendar along with your name.
 You are responsible for the facility during your session.
 We want to use our ice efficiently, so please make yourself available to others who contact you to join your practice session.
 Return the facility (the ice, the warm room, the restrooms, all equipment, etc.) to a condition that is as good or better than its pre-practice condition.
 You are responsible for others using the facility during your session.

 General Notes for Practicing at Evergreen CC